Drunk Driving Accident Attorneys in North Carolina

 A negligence per se claim actually changes the standard of care.
 In a regular injury claim, negligence is generally established by asking whether a reasonable person would have acted differently than the defendant in the situation.
 However, this can be vague, and reasonable people could disagree.
 A negligence per se claim basically states a defendant was negligent if all the following conditions are true:

 - A duty exists due to a statute or ordinance, such as North Carolina’s law that prohibits alcohol vendors from selling to intoxicated people

 - The statute or ordinance was enacted to protect a class of persons which includes the plaintiff.

-- The host served or provided the alcohol.
-This means that if the drunk driver brought his or her own drinks to the party, the social host may not be liable.
+- The host served or provided the alcohol, meaning that if the drunk driver brought his or her own drinks to the party, the social host may not be liable

 What Damages Can I Recover in a Drunk Driving Accident Claim?

 After a car accident caused by a drunk driver, you can seek compensation for your injuries and other expenses through an insurance claim and/or personal injury lawsuit.